Locations

 Your spine and the surrounding bone and soft tissues form a complex system protecting some of your most vital nervous and circulatory functions.
 Any number of factors (lifestyle, weight, age, injury, and more) can impact this system.

 When this protective system breaks down, it can lead to pain.
 Luckily, there are measures you can take now to avoid issues later.
-Atlanta Spine Clinic says protecting your back can be as easy as one, two, three!
+Atlanta Spine & Orthopaedics Clinic says protecting your back can be as easy as one, two, three!

 #1: Mind Your Mother, and Sit (or Stand) Up Straight